Our Pastoral Staff

 Pastor Jeff Wells is the Lead Pastor of the Church of the Village.
 Previously, Pastor Jeff served for 10 years as pastor at Community United Methodist Church in Massapequa, NY.
-He currently serves on the steering committee of Methodists in New Directions, the reconciling ministry group within the NY Annual Conference, alongside Pastor Vicki and Pastor Elyse.
+He currently serves on the steering committee of Methodists in New Directions, the reconciling ministry group within the NY Annual Conference.
 He chaired the Conference Board of Church and Society from 2006 through 2012.
 Pastor Jeff also served for three years as a board member of the United Methodist City Society.
 He helped to write and implement the NY Annual Conference policy requiring anti-racism training for all clergy.
-Pastor Jeff has been a life-long passionate advocate for social and economic justice, and human and civil rights.
+Pastor Jeff has been a life-long passionate advocate for social and economic justice, human rights, and racial justice.
 His non-fiction writing has been published widely in print and online.
 Pastor Jeff is grateful to be married to Diane Barclay, a gifted psychoanalyst, leader, teacher, singer, and compassionate human being.

-Born and raised in the Dominican Republic, he currently lives in New York City where he works as Director of the Global Praise Program of the General Board of Global Ministries, The United Methodist Church.
+Born and raised in the Dominican Republic, he currently lives in New York City.
+He formerly worked as Director of the Global Praise Program of the General Board of Global Ministries, The United Methodist Church.
 He also serves as Chairperson of the Worship and Liturgy Committee of the World Methodist Council.
 Jorge is passionate about worship that brings people together across the divides of ethnicity, social class, age, gender identity and more.